I'm not sure if this exactly answers the question, but here's what I got so far (on ubuntu lucid, checkinstall 1.6.1):

 Should I exclude them from the package?
 (Saying yes is a good idea) [y]: n

-- otherwise I'd get nothing included!
+...
+I must, in fact, answer n - otherwise I'd get nothing included!
 I can then check the contents with:

 dpkg --contents mytest.deb | less

-However, then the problem is that checkinstall
+However, then the problem is that checkinstall:

 - also includes

-files, as well as .svn
+.o files, as well as .svn directories

 - counts the absolute path as relative (will not automatically "send" executables to say,

-s to /usr/lib
+/usr/bin, and .sos to /usr/lib

-which is not completely empty; but that doesn't mean one has only the needed files there, or that they would be routed to usual install destinations...
+In brief - some of the approaches above may get one to have a .deb which is not completely empty; but that doesn't mean one has only the needed files there, or that they would be routed to usual install destinations...

 Well, hope this helps at least a bit,